zhumazhenis/Classifier/README.md

 1.)
 The aim of the project: Comparing the true errors of different classifiers.

 2.)
-How it is done: We were given source files that were written by professor, and we should remove all redundant codes, and add new codes of different classifiers.
+How it is done: We were given source files that were written by professor Amin Zollanvari, and we should remove all redundant codes, and add new codes of different classifiers.
 I, Zhumazhenis Dairabay, have coded all classifiers during this group project as my part was coding and math.

 4.)
-Language: C++
+Language that is used in project: C++

 5.)
 What topics included: Loops, Arrays, Functions, Struct, working with files (reading and writing .txt files)